-A guide to make a simple business plan that will show you how much capital you will need
+A guide to make a simple business plan to know how much money you need

 How to get FREE items for your restaurant (chillers, glasses, freezers, etc)

-How to buy your equipment, furniture and cuttleries cheaper than the market price
+How to buy your equipment, furniture and cutleries cheaper than the market price